robot-perception-group/Animal-Behaviour-Inference-Framework/README.md

 - [x] The workflow allows collecting dense behavior data over large time and spatial scales
 - [x] Enables researchers to quickly annotate animals and behaviors of interest to generate dense behavior and annotation datasets
 - [x] The underlying light-weight network architecture and implementation can be employed for real-time animal detection and behavior classification in the wild
-- [x] The workflow is built around videos from consumer-grade single cameras enabling easy adoption for reserach and conservation in the field
+- [x] The workflow is built around videos from consumer-grade single cameras enabling easy adoption for research and conservation in the field

 We demonstrate the benefits of using this workflow on aerial video footage of zebras recorded at Mpala in Kenya.
 The [full annotated dataset](https://keeper.mpdl.mpg.de/d/a9822e000aff4b5391e1/) is freely available for the research community.